 High-fat diets bad for sleep

-Research published in April 2016 in the Nutrients Journal has again shown that high fat diets can also have detrimental effects on your sleep.
-Researchers from the University of Adelaide looked at the eating habits and sleep of 1,815 men in Australia over a 1 year period.
+In 2016, researchers at the University of Adelaide studied the eating habits and sleep of 1,815 men in Australia over a one year period.

 - More daytime sleepiness.